CONCACAF: Leadership

 The first leader of CONCACAF was Costa Rican Ramón Coll Jaumet; he had overseen the merger between the North American Football Confederation (NAFC) and the Confederación Centroamericana y del Caribe de Fútbol (CCCF).
 In 1969, he was succeeded in the role by Mexican Joaquín Soria Terrazas, who served as president for 21 years.

 His successor Jack Warner was the CONCACAF president from 1990 to 2011, also for 21 years.
 Warner was suspended as president on 30 May 2011 due to his temporary suspension from football-related activity by FIFA following corruption allegations.
 Chuck Blazer was the general secretary during the same period.

 On 20 June 2011, Jack Warner resigned from the presidency of CONCACAF, and removed himself from all participation in football, in the wake of the corruption investigation resulting from 10 May 2011 meeting of the Caribbean Football Union.
 The vice-president of CONCACAF, Alfredo Hawit, acted as president until May 2012.

 In May 2012, Cayman Islands banker Jeffrey Webb was installed as president of CONCACAF.
 On 27 May 2015, Webb was arrested in Zurich, Switzerland on corruption charges in the U.S.

 Victor Montagliani, leader of the Canadian Soccer Association, was elected as president of CONCACAF in May 2016.

-Current leaders
+CONCACAF Council

 Corporate structure

-CONCACAF is a non-profit company registered in Nassau, Bahamas.
+CONCACAF is a non-profit company registered in Nassau, The Bahamas.

 The headquarters of the CONCACAF are located in Miami, United States.
 Previously it had been the Admiral Financial Center, George Town, Cayman Islands—the home city of former CONCACAF president Jeffrey Webb and prior to that, they were based in Port of Spain, Trinidad and Tobago under the presidency of Jack Warner.
 The administration office of CONCACAF was previously located in Trump Tower, New York, when Chuck Blazer was the general secretary.

 In February 2017, a satellite office was opened in Kingston, Jamaica.
-In July 2017, a second satellite office was opened in Guatemala City, which is shared with UNCAF, and most recently another satellite office for the FIFA Caribbean Development Office was opened in Bridgetown, Barbados' suburb of Welches.
+In July 2017, a second satellite office was opened in Guatemala City, which is shared with the Central American Football Union (UNCAF), and most recently another satellite office for the FIFA Caribbean Development Office was opened in the suburb of Welches, in Bridgetown, Barbados.